carbon-language/carbon-lang/llvm/docs/LangRef.rst

 which can be accessed by the function.
 This range does not include accesses by function calls from ``calls`` list.

-where each ``Callee`` decribes how parameter is forwared into other functions and looks like:
+where each ``Callee`` describes how parameter is forwarded into other functions and looks like:

 .. code-block:: text